 Precompiled MEX files for Windows, Linux and MacOSX can be obtained here.
 To use these, all you need to do is download this file and unzip the contents into the “bayesreg” folder.

 - Gaussian (“L2 errors”),

 - Ridge regression (“L2″ shrinkage/regularisation)

 - Horseshoe regression (global-local shrinkage for sparse models)

 - Horseshoe+ regression (global-local shrinkage for ultra-sparse models)

-The MATLAB code for Version 1.2 of the package can be downloaded here, and the R code can be obtained from CRAN under the package name “bayesreg”.
+The MATLAB code for Version 1.5 of the package can be downloaded from the MATLAB file exchange and the R code can be obtained from CRAN under the package name “bayesreg”.
 This R package can also be installed from within R by using the command “install.packages(“bayesreg”)”.